1Mill/notes/conferences/software-crafters-unconference-2022.md

   * Borning infastructure lets developers focus on customer value versus managing infastructure.
   * <https://aws.amazon.com/ecs/>
   * <https://netflix.github.io/chaosmonkey/>
-    * Build resilience through terminating instances in production to ensure code works as expected (nothing is to big to fail)
+    * Build resilience through terminating instances in production to ensure code works as expected (nothing should be to big to fail)
   * Developers get paid for delivering customer value and only get punished for security flaws.
 Punishment is infrequent and therefore there is little incentive to be proactive about.
     * Very similar argument for technical debt
-  * The type of deployment strategy an organization has is reflective of cultural practices
+  * The type of deployment strategy an organization has is reflective of its cultural practices
-  * Rent an OPs is a growing trend since maintaining an OPs team is expensive
+  * "Rent an OPs" is a growing trend since maintaining an OPs team is expensive
-  * OPs is firefighting and improving infastructure
+  * OPs is all about firefighting and improving infastructure
   * Borning does not mean primative
-    * Focus seems to be a simplicity, more turn-key
+    * Focus seems to be a simplicity, more turn-key, more plug-and-play
-  * Google has a philosophy that they won't do anything that requires a help desk, out sources this to 3rd parties, which makes GCP difficult (definitely been my experience)
+  * Google has a philosophy that they won't do anything that requires a help desk, they out-source all of that to 3rd parties, which makes GCP difficult to user (definitely agree by my experience)

 * Communicating technical debt
   * 1-5 stars of technical debt per story / ticket
   * <https://www.youtube.com/watch?v=TQ9rng6YFeY&ab_channel=DevTernityConference>
-  * Trust influence loop: build trust, influence change, repeat
+  * Trust influence loop: (1) build trust, (2) influence change, (3) repeat
   * Quality Views by Colin Breck

 * Software developer habits